When can I retire?

 For example, if you are looking to sell your business to fund your retirement, the value you receive could be detrimental to your planning.
 By modelling worst case scenarios such as the loss of a loved one, reduced pension income and market crashes, you can have a clearer idea of what you might expect.

 Your plans can then be brought to life, allowing you to plan for other events such as children’s weddings, selling your home, taking that trip of a lifetime or sailing off into the sunset.
-It’s worth checking out our retirement calculator to give you a clearer idea of where you are headed.
+It’s worth checking out our retirement calculator below to give you a clearer idea of where you are headed.

 By inputting some basic figures including your savings, investments and pension values, how much you currently save and how much you will need when you retire, based on prudent assumptions and your estimated life expectancy, we can help illustrate what the impact of drawing your desired income might have on your overall wealth.
 This could be the first step in starting to plan for the future.
 Although these results are simply an estimate, and are not guaranteed.